-Participants of the conference are invited to submit abstracts (concise description) of their research or selectd topic.
+Participants of the conference are invited to submit abstracts (concise descriptions) of their research or selected topic.

 If the participant wishes to present his abstract for an oral presentation, he should choose the option “oral presentation.”
 Regardless of the inclusion of an oral report in the program, submitted abstracts will be included in the collection of abstracts of EECAAC 2018.
 If a participant chooses to not be considered for an oral presentation, the option “abstract for publication” should be chosen.
 It is also possible to apply for a poster presentation.

 Oral presentation, abstracts and poster presentations should focus on one of the predetermined topics outlined by the programme committees of the EECAAC 2018 within the tracks of “Science and Medicine,” “Effective Prevention,” “International Development Assistance,” and “Civil Society.”

 - Abstracts are accepted in either Russian or English.

 - The length of abstracts can range from 300 to 500 words.

 - Abstracts should be structured as follows: title, introduction, purpose of the study, materials and methods, results, and conclusion.

 - Each participant can submit no more than three (3) abstracts as the main author and an unlimited number as a co-author.